-Harry landed in France on 18th August 1914 with the 1st Battalion, Duke of Cornwall's Light Infantry (DCLI).
-It is most likely that Harry was a pre-war regular soldier.
+Harry was a serving pre-war soldier, and landed in France on 18th August 1914 with the 1st Battalion, Duke of Cornwall's Light Infantry (DCLI).
 At some stage Harry transferrred to the 6th Battalion, DCLI, possibly after recovering from wounds or illness.
 He was serving with the 6th Battalion in August 1916 when he was killed.

 After Harry's death, his outstanding army pay and allowances amounted to £2/9/10d (2 pounds, 9 shillings and 10 pence); this was paid to his mother, Emily, in January 1917.
 His War Gratuity was £11/10/0d (11 pounds and 10 shillings), this was also paid to his mother in March 1920 with the exception of £2/0/0d which was "one share retained for Brother Harold pending his recovery."